CodyK-779/Portfolio/README.md

 ## ✨ Features

 - **⚡ Modern Stack**: Built with Next.js 16, React 19, and TypeScript
-- **🎨 Beautiful UI**: Professional design with smooth animations using Framer Motion
+- **🎨 Beautiful UI**: Professional design with smooth animations using TailwindCSS and Framer Motion
 - **📱 Fully Responsive**: Optimized for all devices and screen sizes
 - **📧 Contact System**: Integrated email functionality with Resend
 - **🚀 Performance**: Optimized for speed and SEO